-(3) Amounts reflect the dollar amount recognized for financial statement reporting purposes for the fiscal year ended December 31, 2008 of the grant date fair value of stock options in accordance with SFAS 123R.
+- (2) Amounts reflect the grant date fair value of stock options in accordance with ASC 718.
 Grant date fair value is based on the Binary Option Pricing Model (American, call option) pricing model for use in valuing stock options.
-Assumptions used in the calculation of these amounts are shown in Note 10, Equity Incentive Plan - Stock Options, to our audited consolidated financial statements included in our 2008 Annual Report on Form 10-K, filed with the SEC on March 16, 2009 (File No. 814-00735).
+Assumptions used in the calculation of these amounts are shown in Note 11, "Equity Incentive Plan Stock Options," to our audited consolidated financial statements included in our 2009 Annual Report on Form 10-K, filed with the SEC on May 28, 2010 (File No. 814-00735). - (3) Consists of cash dividends on restricted stock received upon conversion of previously granted options.
+All of the shares of restricted stock held by Messrs.
+Lacovara and Frieder vested on July 1, 2009 and, accordingly, there were no such shares outstanding as of December 31, 2009. - (4) Messrs.
+Lacovara and Frieder are not Independent Directors because they are officers of the Company.